drogue-iot/blog.drogue.io/content/2021-04-27-drogue-device-rebase/index.md

 # Whats next?

-At the time of writing, all the work is done in a [separate repository](https://github.com/drogue-iot/drogue-device-ng), with the goal of replacing the existing drogue-device repository once most of the remaining drivers and examples have been moved over.
+At the time of writing, all the work is done in a [separate repository](https://github.com/drogue-iot/drogue-device-ng), with the goal of replacing the existing [drogue-device repository](https://github.com/drogue-iot/drogue-device) once most of the remaining drivers and examples have been moved over.
 If you want to contribute to this effort, reach out in the drogue iot chat.

 # Summary

-For the past few weeks, we explored removing the static allocator from drogue-device and adopt drivers to a more restrictive Actor model.
+For the past few weeks, we explored removing the static allocator from drogue-device and adapt drivers to a more restrictive Actor model.
 After several attempts, we could not find a way to do this without starting to use features from Rust nightly.
 Having moved to nightly, the barrier for adopting an existing framework like embassy as the foundation was lower.
 And the outcome have been all positive.
 The Embassy project have been very helpful in answering questions, discussing our problems and reviewing patches that we've submitted.